Quantum-Accelerators/quacc/docs/src/install/codes.md

 DFTB+ is especially useful for periodic GFN-xTB calculations and the DFTB+ method based on Slater-Koster parameters.

-If you plan to use [DFTB+](https://dftbplus.org/) with QuAcc, you will need to install [DFTB+](https://dftbplus.org/).
+If you plan to use DFTB+ with QuAcc, you will need to install the code from [here](https://dftbplus.org/).
 This can be done via `conda install -c conda-forge dftbplus`.

 ## Gaussian

-Gaussian is an extremely popular molecular DFT code that is quite robust and easy to use but lacks newer features in other packages.
+Gaussian is an extremely popular molecular DFT code that is quite robust and easy to use.

-As noted in the [ASE documentation](https://wiki.fysik.dtu.dk/ase/ase/calculators/gaussian.html), by default the executables named `g16`, `g09`, or `g03` will be searched (in order of decreasing preference) to run Gaussian.
-To use a different executable name, you will need to define an environment variable named `ASE_GAUSSIAN_COMMAND`.
+As noted in the [ASE documentation](https://wiki.fysik.dtu.dk/ase/ase/calculators/gaussian.html), you will need to define an environment variable named `ASE_GAUSSIAN_COMMAND`.
 It should be of the form `ASE_GAUSSIAN_COMMAND="/path/to/my/gaussian_executable Gaussian.com > Gaussian.log"`.

 ## GULP

 GULP is especially useful for periodic GFN-FF calculations and force field methods.
 GULP can be downloaded and installed [here](https://gulp.curtin.edu.au/).

-As noted in the [ASE documentation](https://wiki.fysik.dtu.dk/ase/ase/calculators/gulp.html), if you plan to use [GULP](https://gulp.curtin.edu.au/), you must set the environment variables `GULP_LIB="/path/to/my/gulp-#.#.#/Libraries"` and `ASE_GULP_COMMAND="/path/to/my/gulp-#.#.#/Src/gulp < gulp.gin > gulp.got"`.
+As noted in the [ASE documentation](https://wiki.fysik.dtu.dk/ase/ase/calculators/gulp.html), you must set the environment variables `GULP_LIB="/path/to/my/gulp-#.#.#/Libraries"` and `ASE_GULP_COMMAND="/path/to/my/gulp-#.#.#/Src/gulp < gulp.gin > gulp.got"`.

 ## ORCA